sagemath/sagewiki_to_gh-2022-10-10/days57-topics.md

    * implement the category of languages (from previous work of Vincent and Stepan, [[http://trac.sagemath.org/ticket/12224|#12224]], [[http://trac.sagemath.org/ticket/12225|#12225]], [[http://trac.sagemath.org/ticket/12227|#12227]])
    * finish the inclusion of subshifts of finite type and work on sofic shifts ([[http://trac.sagemath.org/ticket/12996|#12996]])

+Might be too big a task for this week.
+But we could discuss the strategy.

 == Translation surfaces ==

 A translation surface is a geometric and dynamical objects that can be defined from gluing polygons by translation.
 It is interesting from geometric and dynamical point of vue.
 Many computations are possible !